-The deadline of the call for abstracts is October 29, 2021, 23:59 UTC.
-Applicants for contributed presentations will be notified early November on the presentation's acceptance.
+The deadline of the call for abstracts was November 1st, 2021, 23:59 UTC.
+Applicants for contributed presentations was notified November 9 on the presentation's acceptance.

 We would also like to warmly thank Stephen Wilkins from the University of Sussex to provide us with a template of the website system.
 Please also check out the SAZERAC online conference series, using the same framework.